 Read more about the MCS@Rice (Online) prerequisites and other Admissions requirements.

-- How long does it take to get a Master of Computer Science degree at Rice?
+- How long does it take to complete Rice’s Online Master of Computer Science degree program?

-The degree can be completed in as quickly as 12-18 months (depending on your level of programming experience and other prerequisites upon admission), or as long as 3.5 years (10 semesters)
+The OMCS degree offered at Rice University can be completed in as quickly as 12-18 months (depending on your level of programming experience and other prerequisites upon admission), or as long as 3.5 years (10 semesters)

-- What background do you need to be successful in the MCS@Rice program?
+- What background do you need to be successful in the Rice Online MCS program?